fish-shell/fish-shell/doc_src/interactive.rst

 Programmable title
 ------------------

-When using most virtual terminals, it is possible to set the message displayed in the titlebar of the terminal window.
-This can be done automatically in fish by defining the :doc:`fish_title <cmds/fish_title>` function.
-The :doc:`fish_title <cmds/fish_title>` function is executed before and after a new command is executed or put into the foreground and the output is used as a titlebar message.
-The :doc:`status current-command <cmds/status>` builtin will always return the name of the job to be put into the foreground (or ``fish`` if control is returning to the shell) when the :doc:`fish_prompt <cmds/fish_prompt>` function is called.
-The first argument to fish_title will contain the most recently executed foreground command as a string.
+When using most terminals, it is possible to set the text displayed in the titlebar of the terminal window.
+Fish does this by running the :doc:`fish_title <cmds/fish_title>` function.
+It is executed before and after a command and the output is used as a titlebar message.

+The :doc:`status current-command <cmds/status>` builtin will always return the name of the job to be put into the foreground (or ``fish`` if control is returning to the shell) when the :doc:`fish_title <cmds/fish_title>` function is called.
+The first argument will contain the most recently executed foreground command as a string.

-The default fish title shows the hostname if connected via ssh, the currently running command (unless it is fish) and the current working directory.
+The default title shows the hostname if connected via ssh, the currently running command (unless it is fish) and the current working directory.
 All of this is shortened to not make the tab too wide.

 Examples: